GriffinCanCode/prism/docs/implementation-plan.md

 * **Build System**: **Nix and Bazel** will be used to ensure perfectly reproducible and hermetic builds.
 A `flake.nix` file will define all development environment dependencies.
 * **CI/CD Pipeline**: A GitHub Actions workflow will be established to automatically build and test every commit.
 This pipeline will include a dedicated `ai-clarity-check` job that runs the compiler's analysis tools to prevent unclear code from being merged.
-* **Development Environment**: A **VSCode extension** will provide the primary developer interface, offering AI-powered completions and seamless integration with the language server.
+* **Development Environment**: A **VSCode extension** will provide the primary developer interface, offering rich metadata-driven completions and seamless integration with the language server.